 Two-time winner of the Queensland Outdoor Recreation Award for Excellence in Outdoor Education (2013 & 2017), QCCC has built a reputation for high quality programs and activities.
 If you want to fulfil components of the National Curriculum, or enhance your cohort of students with team-building and conflict resolution activities, QCCC has the programs and staff to bring your desire to reality.
 QCCC has operated highly acclaimed Outdoor Education programs for more than twenty-five years and enjoys an impeccable safety record.
 Using two of Queensland’s most beautiful outdoor classrooms, Mapleton and Tamborine, your school can access Outdoor Education activities of the highest quality.

-The Mapleton Triballink Aboriginal Activities Centre is a live example of reconciliation in action constructed from the partnership between Goombuckar Pty Ltd and Queensland Conference and Camping Centres (QCCC), endorsed by the Jinibara People, native title claimants for the Blackall Range.
+The Triballink Aboriginal Activities Centre, located on our property at QCCC Mapleton, is a live example of reconciliation in action constructed from the partnership between Triballink and QCCC, endorsed by the Jinibara People, native title claimants for the Blackall Range.
 Triballink take the cross-curriculum priority of Aboriginal and Torres Strait Islander histories and culture and uses experiential approaches to make it applicable to the other two – sustainability and Asia and Australia’s engagement with Asia.

 Brisbane School Camps